JULY 2014 UNITS AVAILABLE - SCROLL DOWN FOR LIST OF ALL AVAILABLE UNITS

 Affordable housing provides a stepping stone for young families, a smaller, more manageable home for seniors, and creates housing for the local workforce.
 One particular subset is known as “workforce housing” designed for working members of the community, such as teachers, police officers, firefighters, municipal employees, and shopkeepers.
 However, a broad range of lifestyles requires affordable housing, including people who no longer work and are on fixed incomes, like senior citizens.

 Affordable housing can be ownership or rental, a single family house, two-family house, townhouse, or typical multi-family apartment units.
-Typically, “affordable” means that the housing unit must cost no more than 30 percent of the monthly household income for rent and utilities (or mortgage, taxes and insurance for ownership housing); the rent or mortgage is less typically set at 80% or less of Westchester County Area Median Income; and it must have a guaranteed affordability term for a set period of time.
+Typically, “affordable” means that the housing unit must cost no more than 30 percent of the monthly household income for rent and utilities (or mortgage, taxes and insurance for ownership housing); the rent or mortgage is less typically set at 80% ($83,000 for a family of 4) or less of Westchester County Area Median Income ($103,700 for a family of 4); and it must have a guaranteed affordability term for a set period of time.

 All affordable housing must be designed to fit with the character of the neighborhood, using high-quality construction and professional management just like the market-rate housing.
 Affordable Housing is subject to the same building code requirements, restrictions, and taxes as market-rate housing.